fabiograsso/WIC-Lab-Milan-202312/002-active-directory.md

 ---

-Congratulations.
-You have successfully imported groups, and a user, from Active Directory.
+**Congratulations!** You have successfully imported groups, and a user, from Active Directory.
 You could now assign the user to applications just like any other Okta-sourced user.
 Methods to assign to an application include:

 * Assign the application directly to the AD-sourced user.
 * Assign the application to an AD-sourced group that the user is a member of.